Equaite/audenshaw_exam_validation/prompt_templates/edexcel_business_studies/evaluate_prompt/evaluate_few_shot_examples.md

     maximum: 12
     minimum: 9

 ## Context:
 Good and Proper Tea was founded in 2012 by Emilie Holmes.
 The business website states:
 ‘We source our teas from around the world, from Kenya to India, Japan to China and many more places in between.
 It is important to us that we know exactly where each tea comes from and who is responsible for harvesting the leaves we buy.
 We will always share this information with our customers’.
 The business started when Emilie converted an old Citroën van (pictured right) into a mobile brew bar.
 Emilie wanted to expand the business.
 To achieve this she needed finance.
 She decided to raise finance using crowdfunding through the Kickstarter website.
 372 individual backers each provided between £1 and £1000.
 Good and Proper Tea was launched.
-The first cup of tea was brewed and sold in
-Shoreditch, London, in 2012.
+The first cup of tea was brewed and sold in Shoreditch, London, in 2012.
 The success of the mobile business led Emilie to plan to open a shop selling the same high-quality teas.
 Once again she decided to use crowdfunding as her source of finance.
 This time, using the Crowdcube website, she successfully raised £140,000.
 The shop was opened in 2016 and is very successful.
 As Good and Proper Tea imports its most important ingredient, it is affected by changes in the exchange rate.
 Recent changes in the value of the pound mean that its costs have increased.

 ## Answer:
 Crowdfunding is when business to a source of finance in which business’ ask for money online to launch a new idea in return for a reward eg. shares in the company.
 Crowdfunding is effective for Good and Proper Tea because it allows them to raise a lot of interest free capital, this allows them to expand their hot beverage selling business without using retained profit, therefore it can use that to further expand its business, for example they could open more shops that sell their cups of tea.
 This would  have more sales, therefore more revenue would be generated, therefore Emilie Holmes business will reach its break-even point faster therefore generating more profit.
 However, in order to crowd fund you may have to give away shares, this decrease Emilie’s ownership of the business which could lead to her losing control of her business. which could lead to her losing control of her business.
 In conclusion crowdfunding is good if the idea is innovative and the public are willing to fund it.

 ## Response:
-5 marks.
 The candidate starts off with a definition of crowdfunding which is accurate.
 In the second paragraph, the candidate starts to develop the rationale behind why crowdfunding is an effective way to raise capital through ‘interest free’ and ‘expand their hot beverage selling business without using retained profit’ and ‘therefore it can further expand’.
 At this point the candidate starts to drift off the question and starts to answer a question about the benefits of expansion.
 Nevertheless, sufficient linked strands have been generated to allow the response to reach Level 2 for Analysis or AO3a.
 The evaluation is contained in both paragraphs 3 and 4 and involves simple statements generating an overall score in Level 1.
 Application is primarily confined to the middle paragraph with the word ‘Emilie’ appearing in paragraph 3.
 This skill was awarded L1/2.
 Regarding understanding or AO1b, the candidate uses terminology well throughout the response and it is accurate, but because the candidate drifted off the question, Level 2 was awarded for this skill.
 Overall, the response was placed in Level 2 and 5 marks were awarded.

 ## Question:
 Evaluate whether crowdfunding is an effective source of finance for Good and Proper Tea.
 You should use the information provided as well as your knowledge of business.

 ## Mark Scheme:
 Indicative_content: